-The Annual General Meeting of 2019 decided that the Nomination Committee would be appointed as follows: “The Chairman of the Board shall convene the three largest shareholders in the Company, who each shall elect representative to be a member of the Nomination Committee together with the Chairman of the Board.
-In the establishment of the Nomination Committee, the ownership ratios as of June 30, 2019 shall determine the largest shareholders in terms of voting rights.
-The representative of the largest shareholder in the Nomination Committee at that time shall be the Chairman of the Nomination committee.
+The Annual General Meeting of 2020 decided that the Nomination Committee would be appointed as follows: “The Chairman of the Board shall convene the three largest shareholders in the Company, who each shall elect a representative to be a member of the Nomination Committee together with the Chairman of the Board.
+In the establishment of the Nomination Committee, the ownership ratios as of June 30, 2020, shall determine the largest shareholders in terms of voting rights.
+The representative of the largest shareholder in the Nomination Committee at that time shall be the Chairman of the Nomination Committee.
 If any of the three largest shareholders waives their right to appoint a member of the Nomination Committee, the next largest shareholder shall be allowed to appoint a member of the Nomination Committee.

 The Nomination Committee has appointed Per-Erik Andersson, as the chairman of the Nomination Committee.